chromium/subspace/STYLE.md

       forward-declare the `usize` type), and template args are always statically determined, `usize` doesn't provide the same value in this context, and can get in the way.
+1. Do not clone() inside constructor methods.
+The clone should happen at the call site.
+Only allow Copy to happen inside the library type.